 - Get the Hepatitis A and B shots.
 Hepatitis B is a three shot sequence while Hepatitis A is a two shot sequence and you need to take all of the shots for successful protection against them.

-- Make sure to visit your gynecologist in NY regularly for routine check-ups
+- Make sure to visit our gynecology clinic in Brooklyn regularly for routine check-ups

 What If Your Partner Has an STD?

 If your partner has an STD and you still wish to have sex with him, speak to your gynaecologist about measures to avoid contracting the infection from him.
 Strict and appropriate use of barrier contraceptives like condoms and dental dams, in addition to appropriate palliative medications should help you avoid contracting the infection from your partner.